Bode-Raymond/Writeups/CTF/2022/NSA-Codebreaker/TaskA1/README.md

 ## Solution

 It can be noted from the description that because the credentials are legitimate, the solution will not be found in failed logins or users not found.
-Additionally, due to IP addresses being anonymized, there will be no geo-disparate data or some similar metric using IPs to find anomolies.

-Using the information previously stated it can be determined that the most likely anomoly that has not already been ruled out is simutanious logins.
+Additionally, due to IP addresses being anonymized, there will be no geo-disparate data or any similar metric that can be used to find anomalies.
+Using the information derived from the challenge description, it can be seen that the most likely anomaly is simultaneous logins.

-I used `awk` with `sort` to parse and sort the data in a way that allowed me to easily analize time stamps.
+I used `awk` with `sort` to parse the data in a way that allowed me to easily analyze time stamps.

 `awk -F ',' '{print $2,"\t",$3,"\t",$4/60/60}' vpn.log | sort`